Robust Classification via a Single Diffusion Model: Experiments

 \subsection{Comparison with the state-of-the-art}

-We compare our method with the state-of-the-art defense methods on RobustBench~\cite{croce2020robustbench}, including adversarial training with DDPM generated data (AT-DDPM) \cite{rebuffi2021fixing_data_aug_improve_at}~(rank 2), adversarial training with EDM generated data (AT-EDM) \cite{wang2023better_diffusion_improve_AT}~(rank 1), and DiffPure~\cite{nie2022diffpure}.
-These models adopt the WRN70-16 architecture~\cite{zagoruyko2016wideresnet}.
-We also compare our method with other generative classifiers, including SBGC \cite{zimmermann2021score_based_generative_classifier}, HybViT \cite{yang2022your_vit_hybride}, and JEM~\cite{grathwohl2019your_classifier_secret_ebm}.
-Notably, robust accuracy of most baselines does not change much on our selected subset, compared with the results on RobustBench~\cite{croce2020robustbench}.
+We compare our method with the state-of-the-art defense methods, including adversarial training with DDPM generated data (AT-DDPM) \citep{rebuffi2021fixing_data_aug_improve_at}, with EDM generated data (AT-EDM) \citep{wang2023better_diffusion_improve_AT}, and DiffPure~\citep{nie2022diffpure}.
+We also compare with perceptual adversarial training (PAT-self) \citep{laidlaw2020perceptual} and other generative classifiers, including SBGC \citep{zimmermann2021score_based_generative_classifier}, HybViT \citep{yang2022your_vit_hybride}, and JEM~\citep{grathwohl2019your_classifier_secret_ebm}.
+Notably, robust accuracy of most baselines does not change much on our selected subset.
+Additionally, we compare the time complexity and robustness of our model with more methods in \cref{table:cifar_supplementary} in \cref{appendix:more_exp}.

-DiffPure incurs significant memory usage and introduces substantial randomness, posing challenges for robustness evaluation.
-Their proposed adjoint method \cite{nie2022diffpure} is insufficient to measure the model robustness.
-To mitigate this issue, we employ gradient checkpoints to obtain an accurate gradient computation and leverage Expectation Over Time (EOT) to reduce the impact of randomness during optimization.
-Rather than using the 640 times EOT recommended in \cref{fig:randomness}, we adopt PGD-80~\cite{pgd} with 10 times EOT and a large step size $1/255$ to efficiently evaluate DiffPure.
+DiffPure incurs significant memory usage and substantial randomness, posing challenges for robustness evaluation.
+Their proposed adjoint method \citep{nie2022diffpure} is insufficient to measure the model robustness.
+To mitigate this issue, we employ gradient checkpoints to compute the exact gradient and leverage Expectation Over Time (EOT) to reduce the impact of randomness during optimization.
+Rather than using the 640 times EOT recommended in \cref{fig:randomness}, we adopt PGD-200~\citep{pgd} with 10 times EOT and a large step size $1/255$ to efficiently evaluate DiffPure.